 There are plans for adding more cryptocurrencies, so if your favorite crypto isn’t on the list, chances are it might be added soon.

 What fees does Arculus Wallet charge?

 While Arculus doesn’t charge any fee to send or receive cryptocurrency, transfer fees applicable to your blockchain would apply.
 So, if you’re sending ETH from your wallet, you would still have to pay the gas.
-There’s a possibility to control the fee to an extent by altering the speed of the transaction.
+Similar to making a transfer from Metamask, it’s possible to control the fee to an extent by altering the speed of the transaction.
 But that’s all there is to it.

 The fee you end up paying goes directly to the network and not to Arculus.